Easy Dutch Letter Bar Recipe…aka the easiest dessert you will ever make!

 Use an offset spatula to spread it evenly around in your pan.

 Sprinkle the top generously with sugar.
 Don’t skip this step, because it gives the top a nice crispy texture, reminiscent of real Dutch Letters.
+You could also sprinkle with some sliced almonds, to make these really look like the real deal.
+I didn’t have any and they were just as good.

 Bake in a 350 degree oven for 30 to 35 minutes, until the top is golden brown.